JFtechOfficial/FCPX-macro-keyboard/README.md

 The [Keyboard-layout file](https://github.com/JFtechOfficial/FCPX-macro-keyboard/blob/master/Keyboard-layout.psd) contains custom made keycaps you can print on adhesive paper and stick on your orignial keycaps.

 The keycap design is kept as simple and accessible as possible.
-It always contains text in the center portion of the key to describe the key function (with full words or abbreviations) and a symbol in the top left corner to represent what key it originally was, in case you want to use the keyboard as standard keyboard once again.
-The font is the used by Apple in its own keyboards.The shapes are ment to create contrast with the text and add meaning that matches with the keycap function.
+It always contains text in the center portion of the key to describe the key function (with full words or abbreviations) and a symbol in the top left corner to represent what the key originally was, in case you want to use the keyboard as standard keyboard once again.
+The font is the one used by Apple in its own keyboards.
+The shapes are ment to create contrast with the text and add meaning (that matches with the keycap function).
 The background colors are chosen from [Apple Accessible + Vibrant macOS system color palette](https://developer.apple.com/design/human-interface-guidelines/macos/visual-design/color/).
 Color gradients are trendy these days, but printers don't get along with them, and, since the keycaps have to be printed, solid colors were a better choice.
 Background colors were assigned as such:

 | COLOR         | ASSIGNED TO   | NOTES |